 Callebaut have some wonderful chef tutorials on their website.
 This includes tempering and you can find them here.

-What Flavours Pair well with Ruby Chocolate?
+What Flavours Pair well?

 According to the Callebaut website the following flavours pair well with ruby chocolate;